mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/page_type_key/index.md

 - `learn-topic`: an overview of a topic, that is, a collection of modules like [_CSS_](/en-US/docs/Learn/CSS).
 - `learn-module` an overview of a module, that is, an ordered collection of guides, like [_Introduction to HTML_](/en-US/docs/Learn/HTML/Introduction_to_HTML).
 - `learn-module-chapter` a guide that is part of a module, like [_Mobile accessibility_](/en-US/docs/Learn/Accessibility/Mobile).
-- `learn-module-assessment` a special guide with an activity allowing to asess the comprehension of a module or a part of it, like [_Test your skills: basic controls_](/en-US/docs/Learn/Forms/Test_your_skills:_Basic_controls).
+- `learn-module-assessment` a special guide with an activity allowing to assess the comprehension of a module or a part of it, like [_Test your skills: basic controls_](/en-US/docs/Learn/Forms/Test_your_skills:_Basic_controls).
 - `learn-faq`: the answer to a specific question about web development, like [_What is a domain name?_](/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_domain_name).

 ### Accessibility page types